 Vancouver has changed immensely since the 1960s, as it successfully transitioned from a provincial centre of commerce to a bustling global city with global aspirations.
 Expo 86 marked Vancouver’s appearance on the world stage, with millions of visitors arriving to enjoy the fair and the city.
 During this time period, Equitable significantly increased its portfolio, beginning with the Vancouver Block, and eventually growing to 4 downtown office buildings and 28 residential buildings.

-As the Vancouver Block, Rogers Building, Duncan Building and Pacific Coast Fire Insurance Building have celebrated their 100th birthdays in 2012, their position in Vancouver has been enhanced by the recent renovation to Granville Street and other streetscape improvements throughout downtown.
+As the Vancouver Block, Rogers Building, Duncan Building and P. Angela Webster Building have celebrated their 100th birthdays in 2012, their position in Vancouver has been enhanced by the recent renovation to Granville Street and other streetscape improvements throughout downtown.
 These buildings remain as stately as the day they opened.
 Interior improvements to the Vancouver Block and the Rogers Building are uncovering and restoring beautiful original high-quality finishes, and this ongoing work celebrates and marks their prime position as commercial rental space.
 These ‘century’ buildings have placed Equitable in the venerable position of managing some of Vancouver’s most precious heritage buildings.